dfrnt-labs/terminusdb-docs-static/src/app/docs/terminuscms-dashboard-reference/page.md

 ### GraphQL Query Playground

-GraphQL is typically an API language, but TerminusCMS has incorporated some of WOQLs features to allow you to perform graph queries using GraphQL.
+GraphQL is typically an API language, but TerminusDB has incorporated some of WOQLs features to allow you to perform graph queries using GraphQL.
 The playground features a query input area and a results panel.
 The playground is tab based and you can have many tabs open to experiment and tweak queries.

-TerminusCMS automatically generates the GraphQL schema from the project's schema.
+TerminusDB automatically generates the GraphQL schema from the project's schema.
 This enables features such as autofill and a dropdown of classes and properties.

 For more information about querying with GraphQL, visit the [GraphQL Query how-to guide](/docs/graphql-basics/).